mmkaram/mmkaram.github.io/content/posts/cicd.md

 Vercel did it's magic.
 Being able to test my UI with Vercel's automatic deployments and nice UI made me a very happy camper.
 The problems started to show, though, once I had to start implementing the actual analysis part of the app (you know, the important part).

 Vercel only lets users upload [4.5mb](https://github.com/payloadcms/payload/discussions/7569) in a single request.
 And given that video files can be quite large, this wouldn't fly.
-Problem was, most other providers had a limitation like this (my theory is because they're all AWS wrappers and that's the upload limit on AWS lambda).
+Problem was, most other providers had a limitation like this (my theory is they're all AWS wrappers and that's the upload limit on AWS lambda).
 So, I had to look elsewhere for a solution.
 This brought me to some of the most fun I've had in a while, the VPS!

 After watching [this video](https://www.youtube.com/watch?v=F-9KWQByeU0&t=1110s) by Dreams of Code, I was inspired to get spin up a VPS and see how far I could get trying to replicate these platofrms as a service services like Vercel, railway.com, and netlify.